OlGe404/ansible-collections/README.md

 This ansible collection is useful to streamline and ease the automated installation and configuration of various software packages on unix-like operating systems (e.g. ubuntu, debian, alpine, RHEL and macOS).

-The CI runs on Github actions and various shell scripts are used for this.
-Each script provides a help that describes how it can be used, which arguments can be provided etc. The "help" function can be accessed by providing either the `-h` or `--help` argument when calling a script.
+The CI runs on Github actions and various shell scripts are used to perform installation, configuration and tests during a pipeline run.
+Each shell script provides a help that describes how it can be used locally, which arguments can be provided etc. The "help" function can be accessed for any shell script by providing either the `-h` or `--help` argument when calling a script.
 For example:

 ```bash
 scripts/python3-venv.sh --help